 In fact, the features, technology and engineering offered on this machine are quite fantastic, but they aren’t too much to the point that a beginner user would feel overwhelmed sitting down with it.
 However, just because it falls under this category doesn’t mean that beginner to intermediate players wouldn’t mind taking a swing at it, especially due to its appealing portability and rich feature-set offered.

-Below, compare the NP-V80 to some of the best selling digital keyboards that are available on Amazon:
+Below, compare the NP-V80 to some of the best selling digital keyboards that are available online:

 A Simple Look and Design